cgloeckner/racods-lair/README.md

 ![alt text](http://media.indiedb.com/images/games/1/41/40378/add.png "Racod's Lair")

-# Game Data fo Racod's Lair
+Since I'm out of time, the development for [Racod's Lair](http://www.indiedb.com/games/racods-lair/) is paused pending further notice.
+Feel free to contribute to the project if you like to.
+I plan to return at one time, but I'm totally not sure when this will be.
+Sure you'll be added as author if you want to participate :)

-This repository contains the major game mod data for [Racod's Lair](http://www.indiedb.com/games/racods-lair/).
 More information can be found in the [SFML forum](http://en.sfml-dev.org/forums/index.php?topic=16367.0) and at [Spieleprogrammierer.de](https://www.spieleprogrammierer.de/12-projektvorstellungen-und-stellenangebote/23552-racod-s-lair-ein-coop-dungeoncrawler).
 You can follow Racod's Lair on [Twitter](http://www.twitter.com/racodslair) and [Facebook](http://www.facebook.com/racodslair).

 ## Issue